Let's face it. The global stock markets are pretty scary for many people.

 - Supplemental Income Fund – If you're looking for a real estate investment to generate regular income, choose the supplemental income fund.

-- Balanced Fund – If you'd like some income, but also want your investment to grow, choose the balanced fund.
+- Balanced Fund – If you'd like some income and want your investment to grow, choose the balanced fund.

 - Growth Fund – As the name suggests, the growth fund's focus is not on generating income.
-Instead, the goal is to increase the value of the properties, so investors make money upon the properties' sale.
+Instead, the goal is to increase the properties' value, so investors make money upon the properties' sale.

 One of the attractive features is the fund's investment choices.
 Plus, they have a history that investors can review.